 Compression Moulding ideal for low volume production rubber parts.

-From prototype to production, compression moulding in the Far East provides a cost effective, high quality solution for SIS Pitches.
+From prototype to production, compression moulding in the Far East provides a cost effective, high quality solution.

 The advantage of prototyping parts designed from rubber or flexible elastomers such as silicone, is that it enables you to confirm the required rigidity of the material before committing to production tooling.
 However, prototyping flexible parts can be a challenge!

 An alternative option we can offer is to use vacuum casting and produce custom flexible parts in an elastomeric polyurethane.
 This can provide prototype options of Shore A hardness' ranging from 15 (simulating soft rubber) to 95 (simulating hard rubber).
 Surface finish is dictated by the silicone tooling and aesthetically pleasing parts can be produced.